0999312/duckov_modding/README_EN.md

 info.ini may also contain the following parameters:

 - publishedFileId (records this Mod's ID in the Steam Workshop)
-- tags (The tags displays in the steam workshop web page)
+- tags (The tags displays in the steam workshop web page, separate with comma)

 **Note: When uploading to Steam Workshop, info.ini will be overwritten.
 Original information in info.ini may be lost as a result.
 Therefore, it is not recommended to store any information other than the above items in info.ini.**